 6. Grow something

 Whether it’s a veggie patch or a few seeds on a windowsill, nurturing a plant is one of the best ways to feel connected to nature.
 Watching your plants grow and develop can help to create a positive relationship with your food and with the nature that created the plant.
-Indoor, hydroponic growing systems, like from Just Vertical, takes up minimal space in your home while allowing you to maintain a relationship with nature.
+Indoor, hydroponic growing systems, like from Just Vertical, takes up minimal space in your home while allowing you to reconnect to nature.

 7. Try a new nature activity

 Challenge yourself to break out of your comfort zone and try something that will automatically get you to spend time outdoors.
 Take up paddle boarding, kayaking, snowshoeing- the world is yours to explore!
 Instead of buying new, try renting with Ruckify to support the circle economy.
 Explore more about this in our blog ‘How Renting Instead of Buying Can Help Lower Your Carbon Footprint’

 8. Record your outdoor observations

 Nature journaling is a wonderful way to record observations and keep track of your development overtime.
 Drawing, writing or photographing nature can help you to appreciate the details around you.
 Use the process to discover something new!
 Jot down your nature notes in an EcoJot journal, made from natural and sustainable sources.

 Connecting with animals is one of the great joys of life that can inspire you to appreciate and become engaged with nature.
 Animals have a natural appeal because they’re living, breathing, active forms of intelligence.
 Animal Experience International offers safe, ethical and authentic volunteering experiences with animals, helping to strengthen your relationship with nature.

 10. Use all of your senses to reconnect with nature